The trails

 Half marathon - 21 KM

-The course takes you up to Mosvatnet.
+The trail takes you up to Mosvatnet.
 This year we’re taking the straight way out.
 You’ll pass the mighty “Swords in the mountains” along Hafrsfjord.
 Then the trip starts down to the beautiful bike path along Gandsfjorden.
-In total, the course has about 160 meters of ascent, many of which come at the start.
-So don’t run stiff here.
+In total, the course has about 140 meters of ascent, many of which come at the start.
+So don’t run yourself ragged here.
 80% of the course is on asphalt, the rest on gravel.

-Half marathon is a distance many people like to take part in, and maybe we’ll see you at the starting line this year!?
-The race has many great pacers who can motivate you along the way.
+The half marathon is a distance many people like to take part in, and maybe we’ll see you on the starting line this year?
+The race has many great pacesetters who can motivate you along the way.
 You’ll find a motivator every five minutes between 1:20 and 2:30.

 We hope to see YOU at the starting line!